WeijieMax/EyeReal/README.md

 ## Inference
 We provide two inference methods: one based on user-specified coordinates and another based on a pair of input images.
-The model weights can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1oQXisO1kS3MvihgCm090L-bAtywAspZF?usp=sharing) and put them in weight/model_ckpts.
+The model weights can be downloaded from [Huggingface](https://huggingface.co/datasets/WeijieMa/EyeReal/tree/main).
+Change the `eyeRealNet_weights` to the path to pretrained_model.pth.
 ### Inference Based on Coordinates
 ```bash
 # Script: inference_coordinates.py